 Jaisalmer, also known as ‘The Golden City’, is in Rajasthan and is a world heritage city.
 It is located close to Thar Desert and is also close to Pakistan border.
 It was founded in the 12th century.
 Jaisalmer hosts a number of fairs and festivals.
 Sona Quila is a major attraction of the city.

-Other attractions includes its magnificent havelis, camel rides and desert safaris, its bustling bazaars, Jain Temples, Gadisar Lake, Desert National Park, Akal Wood Fossil Park, Amar Sagar Lake, and more.
+Other attractions include its magnificent havelis, camel rides and desert safaris, its bustling bazaars, Jain Temples, Gadisar Lake, Desert National Park, Akal Wood Fossil Park, Amar Sagar Lake, and more.

 A road trip from Delhi to Jaisalmer would be a long one, however, well worth taking.